Welcome To A.F. Knott STORIES

 With regard to writers, aside from my father's admonition not to become one, I relish a story about Jean Genet: While imprisoned at Fresnes in 1942, he wrote Our Lady of the Flowers on brown paper issued to the inmates for the purpose of making bags.
 A guard confiscated his original manuscript and burned it.
 Who knows what the politics within Fresnes were at the time, but Genet managed to write it again.
 Imagine that.
 He showed it to Paul Valery, the poet, who was impressed but thought it should be destroyed due to inflammatory content.
 Genet smoked quite a bit.

 Hekate Publishing has certainly become a labor of love: Gold Classics are the means to share enjoyment of underappreciated books, particularly those relating to "The Uncanny," and make them available as cheaply as possible.
 We are always on the look out for authentic writers and translators.
-We are currently passing through the bloody birth canal and should be out shortly with a distressed wale.
+We are currently passing through the bloody birth canal and should be out shortly with the usual distressed wale.

 Hidden in the Mountains of East Tennessee, eleven-year-old Rodney goes about the business of being a boy during the summer of 1970.
 In the playground of his grandmother’s overgrown garden, he bears silent witness to the relentless cruelty of a teenage psychopath.